RuslanLevond/final-year-project/README.md

 #### Setup Lora Transceiver

 Use ["Using with Raspberry Pi"](https://www.waveshare.com/wiki/SX1268_433M_LoRa_HAT) guide to change jumpers on the transceiver and enable Serial port.
-Then download `sx126x.py` file from tools and place it in the same directory as the `edge_framework.py`.
+Then download `/tools/sx126x.py` file and place it in the same directory as the `edge_framework.py`.

 #### Launching the Framework on Startup